News on field service management and optimization

 • Rising costs: with increasing fuel prices and wages, profitability must be closely monitored.

-• More demanding clients: expecting transparency, speed, and quality of service.
+• More demanding customers: expecting transparency, speed, and quality of service.

 • Managing the unexpected: breakdowns, delays, last-minute changes require increased responsiveness.